How to clean and maintain your patio

 - It is important to use the correct sealant for the product material – concrete, natural sandstone, block paving, granite etc.

-- Sealants should not as a rule, be applied until after the paving has been laid for about two months
+- Sealants should not as a rule, be applied until after the paving has been laid for at least six months

 - Smooth Natural Sandstone needs to be handled very carefully when installing to minimise staining.
 We would advise that the product be sealed prior to laying.
 However, if this is not possible, it should be covered up during installation and sealed as soon as it is laid